WifiGuyWill/CX-Python-Scripts/README.md

 # CX-Python-Scripts
-Collection of Python scripts leveraging the Aruba CX OS.
+**Collection of Python scripts leveraging the Aruba CX OS :+1:

 Several scripts used to automate functions within Aruba CX.